blockbasenetwork/node/README.md

 `https://`_`apiendpoint`_`/api/Chain/StartChainMaintenance`

 ## Running as a service provider
 ### Sending a candidature for a sidechain
 if you intent on running the node as a service provider, you can use the following action to send a candidature to a sidechain:

 `https://`_`apiendpoint`_`/Producer/SendCandidatureToChain?chainName=`_`ChainName`_`&workTime=`_`WorkTimeInSeconds`_

+## Staking BBT
+In order to stake BBT as a service requester, run the 'addstake' action in the blockbase token contract with both 'owner' and 'sidechain' with your sidechain account name.

+In case you want to stake as a service provider, run the 'addstake' action with 'owner' as your producer accout name and 'sidechain' as the sidechain you want to candidate as a producer.